Congo, Republic of

 Corporate - Significant developments

-Last reviewed - 27 July 2024The Finance Law for the year 2024 promulgated by the President of the Republic introduced changes to the General Tax Code and non-codified texts, the main ones of which are summarized below:
+Last reviewed - 27 July 2024The Finance Law for the year 2024 promulgated by the President of the Republic introduced changes to the General Tax Code and non-codified texts, the main ones of which are summarised below:

-The minimum tax is now levied at a rate of 2% for taxpayers whose income has remained in deficit for two consecutive years. - Adjustment of the penalty for failure to produce supporting documents during the
+- Restoration of the minimum tax (TSS) at the rate of 2%.
+The minimum tax is now levied at a rate of 2% for taxpayers whose income has remained in deficit for two consecutive years.

-contradictory phase.
-Any production, after receipt of the tax assessment letter, of documents, supporting evidence and other accounting vouchers duly requested during the contradictory phase, is null and void. - Raising the threshold for contentious files, copies of which must be sent to the Minister of
+- Adjustment of the penalty for failure to produce supporting documents during the contradictory phase.
+Any production, after receipt of the tax assessment letter, of documents, supporting evidence, and other accounting vouchers duly requested during the contradictory phase is null and void.

-Finance.
-The Minister of Finance must be sent a copy of all contentious claims where the amount of taxes contested, in principal and penalties, exceeds XAF 1 billion. - Raising the thresholds for jurisdiction in contentious matters.
-The Departmental Director of Taxes and Domains is empowered to rule on all contentious claims where the disputed amount, in principal and penalties, does not exceed XAF 50 millions.
+- Raising of the thresholds for jurisdiction in contentious matters.
+The Departmental Director of Taxes and Domains is empowered to rule on all contentious claims where the disputed amount, in principal and penalties, does not exceed XAF 50 million.
 The General Director of Taxes and Domains is empowered to rule on all contentious claims whose disputed amount, in principal and penalties, does not exceed XAF 1 billion.
 The power to rule in contentious matters is exercised by the Minister of Finance above the threshold of competence of the General Director of Taxes and Domains.

 - Payment of processing fees to the public accountant.
 Payment of the processing fees is now made to the tax collector of the applicant's tax residence, against a receipt which must be attached to the claim, thus confirming current practice.